stoeps13/connections-doc/source/admin/secure/t_kerb_configure_AD_account.md

     4. Select the check box for the account name and click **Next**.
     5. If you are satisfied with the summary information, click **Finish**.

+        !!! note
-        **Note:** If you subsequently change the password for the Active Directory account that you map in this step, you must also change the password for the ConnectionsAdmin J2C alias.
+    If you subsequently change the password for the Active Directory account that you map in this step, you must also change the password for the ConnectionsAdmin J2C alias.

 3. Update the messaging bus configuration.
 Complete the steps in the [Updating the messaging bus configuration when the connectionsAdmin user ID changes](../admin/t_admin_common_change_bus_password.md) topic.